kuskebabi/PamukkyV3ServerCS/docs/user-server/media.md

 token = (token of the user)
 content-length = (file size)
 content-type = (file type)

+// Only for full upload

-filename = (Actual name of the file)
+filename = (Actual name of the file) type = file

+// Only for thumbnails

+id = (ID of the file)
+type = thumb
 ```

 ## getmedia API
 Gets file from uploads.
 As the type, thumb would show thumbnails of images, file will give full file.
 ### Usage